 Syracuse DL Isaiah Johnson Forced To Leave Football

-Syracuse defensive lineman Isaiah Johnson will no longer be able to play football due to multiple concussion, according to a release by the school.
+Syracuse defensive lineman Isaiah Johnson will no longer be able to play football due to multiple concussions, according to a release by the school.

 “Syracuse Athletics team physician Dr. James Tucker reviewed Johnson’s concussion history and has medically disqualified Johnson from further physical participation in football and/or any other contact sports at Syracuse University due to multiple concussions as of April 2015,” the release said.